Use Flowboard for repeatable motion

 This page reflects the supported GSAP shapes already present in the Flowboard extension repo today, not a speculative roadmap.

-Simple `gsap.from(...)`, `to(...)`, `fromTo(...)`, and setup `gsap.set(...)` calls can map into native interaction steps.
+Simple `gsap.from(...)`, `to(...)`, `fromTo(...)`, and safe setup `gsap.set(...)` calls can map into native interaction steps.

 Straightforward click, mouseenter, mouseleave, and simple toggle handlers can become native Webflow triggers.